jhpyle/docassemble/_docs/config.md

   api key: Dbah81njFzdMLw07hnU2TBYA4eClcRw1
 {% endhighlight %}

-The API key will be owned by the default admin user and will have no constraints on IP address or `Referer`.
+The API key must be exactly 32 characters long.
+It will be owned by the default admin user and will have no constraints on IP address or `Referer`.

 After [`create_tables`] runs for the first time, you can (and should) delete the `default admin account` information from the configuration